 In a statement to the FAC, the DAFM submitted that the standard operational activities of clearfelling and replanting already established forests are not included under the specified categories of forestry activities or projects for which screening for EIA is required as set out in Schedule 5 Part 2 of the Planning and Development Regulations 2001, as amended, and in Regulation 13(2) of the Forestry Regulations 2017.
 The DAFM contended that screening for EIA was not required in this case and that breaches of Article 4(3), 4(4) and 4(5) had not occurred.
 In relation to the contention that a condition should be attached to the licence in relation to birds, the DAFM submitted that it is "a principle of law that unless the grant of a first statutory licence, permit, permission, lease or consent, expressly exempts the holder thereof of any obligation to obtain a second licence, permit, permission, lease or consent required or to adhere to any other restrictions on the timing of activities or similar where such is set out by statute elsewhere, those other obligations and restrictions apply".
-The statement goes on to describe the appropriate assessment procedure adopted by the DAFM in processing the licence and submits that

-Glendree Bog SAC 001912 was screened out due to the absence of a direct hydrological connection, and subsequent lack of any pathway, hydrological or otherwise.
-It is further submitted that the screening relied on information from the Applicant in relation to considering the potential for in-combination effects with other plans and projects and that a separate in-combination assessment was undertaken subsequent to the licence being issued.
+The statement goes on to describe the appropriate assessment procedure adopted by the DAFM in processing the licence and the date at which the appropriate assessment determination was signed off.
+It is further submitted that the screening relied on information from the Applicant in relation to considering the potential for incombination effects with other plans and projects and that a separate in-combination assessment was undertaken subsequent to the licence being issued.

 An oral hearing was held at which the Appellant submitted that the proposal included an area of deforestation and is thus a class of project covered by Annex II of the EU EIA Directive.
-They further submitted that National legislation, in particular the Wildlife Act, did not provide sufficient protection for birds in line with EU legislation.
+They further submitted that National legislation did not provide sufficient protection for birds in line with EU legislation.
 The Appellant did not submit any evidence regarding species that related to the specific decision under appeal.
 They contended that the licence conditions were not sufficient to protect the qualifying interests of the SPA and that the protocol agreed with the NPWS was out of date.
-They also suggested that the licence conditions do not include a requirement to contact the NPWS before felling commences in line with the response provided to the referral.
-They also suggested that the transportation of timber had not been assessed and that the potential for tree seeding into Glendree Bog SAC had not been assessed and reference was made to published research from Norway.
 The Applicant submitted that the proposal does not include any deforestation or land use change while noting that the application did include small unplanted areas.
-They suggested that their environmental officers undertake routine assessment of felling and other proposals, including considerations of habitats, and had considered the site and did not identify any risk to water.
+They suggested that their environmental officers undertake routine assessment of felling and other proposals, including considerations of habitats, and had considered the site and did not identify any risk to European sites.
 They also suggested that they are in regular contact with local regulators including the NPWS.
-They submitted that an existing forest road is in place including culverts and that this would be employed during the operations.
 The DAFM reasserted their contention that the proposal does not include a class of project covered by the EIA Directive or National legislation.
+They submitted that their protocols were developed with ecologists and the NPWS and that they are satisfied that they were acceptable in this case.
 They suggested that an error had occurred in documenting the appropriate assessment report and determination and that a draft report had been prepared prior to the licence being issued and that the report was "signed off" and finalised on the 17th February 2020.
-They submitted that a copy of the draft was not available but that it contained the same content as the
+They stated that a copy of the draft was not available but that it contained the same content as the final report.